“Why don’t you include more cardio in your VIGOR Training workout programs?” “Isn’t cardio more important than weight training?”

 I started this list talking about the importance of muscle.
 While muscle mass is, in my opinion, the most modifiable risk factor in long-term health, bone density would be a second.

-I mentioned this in my article 9 Strength Training Benefits For Health, Fitness, and Anti-Aging, but it’s worth repeating again.
+I mentioned this in my article on the health benefits of strength training, but it’s worth repeating again.
 According to the National Osteoporosis Foundation: